aselshall/pr/README.md

 - Project Report: 65%

 ### Project Proposal
-Submit a draft proposal by **Week 1** using [these guidelines](https://aselshall.github.io/rm/hw/proposal-hw).
-Incorporate feedback for final approval by **Week 2**.
+You need to submit a draft proposal by **Week 1** using [these guidelines](https://aselshall.github.io/rm/hw/proposal-hw), and incorporate feedback for final approval by **Week 2**.
 The project proposal will be graded as "meets expectations" (full credit) or "does not meet expectations" (no credit), with potential deductions for unaddressed review comments from instructor.

 ### Progress Meetings
 Bi-weekly, one-on-one meetings will be scheduled during Week 1 for the whole semester.
 These progress meetings are mandatory and graded.
+Each two instances of excessive tardiness (> 5 minutes) will count as one absence.
+Progress meetings may include some graded assignments (e.g., reading assignments) based on student needs.
 Additional meetings may be requested for guidance.

 ### Project Presentation
 Final presentations will take place on **April 22 (6:00–8:00 pm)** or as scheduled during class, and location will be announced once scheduled.
 Alternatively, you can present your work at Eagle X ([details](https://www.fgcu.edu/eaglex)) for extra credit.
 Winning an Eagle X Research Award guarantees an “A” grade, provided that the project report is submitted.
 Your presentatin should be well-organized, professional, with visual aids.
 Your presentation should follow the guidelines and rubric discussed in progress meetings.